 #4: Alter the operating conditions to cause the PV system to go offline:

-Then there is #4, and one interesting possibility comes to mind - and it may a kludge, but it should work.
+Then there is #4, and one interesting possibility comes to mind - and it may sound like a kludge, but it should work.

 One of the parameters that could be altered would be the frequency at which the back-up power system's inverter operates (say, 2-3 Hz or so above and/or below the proper line frequency) and force the PV system offline with that variance.
 Even though this minor frequency change is not likely to hurt anything (many generators' frequencies drift around much more than this with varying loads!) devices that use the power line frequency as a reference - such as clocks, and clocks within various appliances - would drift rather badly unless the frequency were "dithered" above and below the proper frequency so that its long term average was properly maintained.